 I will write these factors out, all nice and neat, with the factors lined up according to occurrance:

-The Greatest Common Factor, the GCF, is the biggest number that will divide into (is a factor of) both 2940 and 3150.
+The Greatest Common Factor, the GCF, is the biggest ("greatest") number that will divide into (that is, the largest number that is a factor of) both 2940 and 3150.
 In other words, it's the number that contains all the factors common to both numbers.
 In this case, the GCF is the product of all the factors that 2940 and 3150 have in common.

 Looking at the nice neat listing, I can see that the numbers both have a factor of 2; 2940 has a second copy of the factor 2, but 3150 does not, so I can only count the one copy toward my GCF.
 The numbers also share one copy of 3, one copy of 5, and one copy of 7.